Traveling in Chile while pregnant had its moments, but was I prepared to ascend to 4,320 m above sea level to experience

 Pro-Tip: Due to the high altitude of the El Tatio Geyser Field, it’s recommended that a day or two be spent at the lower altitudes in the Atacama in order to acclimate and avoid altitude sickness.

 The El Tatio geyser field is about a 95 km drive through desert plains and mountain switchbacks from San Pedro de Atacama.
-With the early start, it was still dark.
+With an early start, it was still dark.
 The drive was supposed to last between 2-2.5 hours so I tried to rest my head on the inside of the van to get some more sleep.
 I’m normally a nap champion, but between a kicking baby and the bumpy roads, it was hopeless.
 Instead, I sat back and watched out the window as we climbed higher and higher until we were over 4000 m and on our way to the volcanic plateau.

 Pro-Tip: It is possible to visit El Tatio geyser on your own without joining a tour group.
 You will need to make sure you have a proper high clearance vehicle, preferably with 4-wheel drive.
 Although there are signs from San Pedro to El Tatio, you should try and leave at the same time as the tour groups so you can easily follow them while they go up the mountains.
 However, the tour vans find this annoying.